 Housekeeping runs once a day and cleans up messages which are no longer needed on your BBS.
-This mostly only affects your system.
-Messages which are Killed from the command prompt of your BBS are not actually deleted, they are just marked with a K status.
-Housekeeping can then go and delete those messages every day when Housekeeping runs.
+Messages which are Killed from the command prompt of your BBS are not actually deleted immediately, they are just marked with a K status.
+Housekeeping can then go and delete those K messages when Housekeeping runs.
 In addition you can have housekeeping take care of out-of-date messages of various kinds.
 Change the Unread number to 180.
 Change the Personals Forwarded number to 1.

 Notice on the left of the screen there is a checkbox that says Suppress Mailing of Housekeeping Results.
 Housekeeping can send you (the BBS operator) a message every time Housekeeping runs to tell you what it did.
 This might be a good thing for the first month or so of BBS operation but eventually it is a pain.
 So leave this checked until you see it go a few times and then when you want to, check the box next to Suppress Mailing of Housekeeping Results.